Skip to main content

 • Anticipating potential questions or objections: If you’re making a pitch or proposal, ask an AI tool to behave like an investigative journalist and suggest potential questions or objections from stakeholders so you can prepare responses in advance.

-• Serving as a thesaurus: AI tools can help you identify alternatives to a given word, phrase or section of content.
+• Serving as a thesaurus: AI tools can help you judiciously identify alternatives to a given word, phrase or section of content.

 Website and Digital Channel Management